BettercareHealth/bettercare/child-healthcare/test-7.md

 	*	A rash.
 	*	A red throat.
 7. What is the management of severe viral croup?
-	*	A short acting bronchodiltor.
+	*	A short acting bronchodilator.
 	*	A broad spectrum antibiotic.
 	*	A headbox with cold mist.
 	*	Nebulised adrenaline.